mui/material-ui/docs/src/pages/demos/tooltips/tooltips.md

 # Tooltips

-The [tooltips](https://material.io/guidelines/components/tooltips.html#) are text labels that appear when the user hovers over, focuses on, or touches an element.
+[Tooltips](https://material.io/design/components/tooltips.html) are text labels that appear when the user hovers over, focuses on, or touches an element.

 ## Simple Tooltips